paramaggarwal/blog/content/start-with-arduino-for-just-dollar3/index.md

 5. Setup the ESP8266 board in the Arduino IDE with [these steps](https://github.com/esp8266/Arduino#installing-with-boards-manager).
 6. Install the [Blynk](http://www.blynk.cc) app and skim the [documentation](http://docs.blynk.cc).
 7. That’s it!
 Follow along the next steps in the video to control the LED on the board from your phone!

----

-_If you enjoyed this tutorial, follow me on Medium and YouTube to know about my future projects._